uber/motif/README.md

 Motif is a DI library that offers a simple API optimized for nested scopes.

+*Note: Past versions of Motif generated Dagger code under the hood.
+This is no longer the case.*

 ## Other Resources

 * [Dagger Interoperability](https://github.com/uber/motif/blob/master/DAGGER.md)